ArthurynJoU/MinMax/README.md

 # MinMax

-This is a **.NET** console application that processes log files to determine the minimum, maximum, and average durations of various events.
+This is a **.NET Framework 4.8.1** console application that processes log files to determine the minimum, maximum, and average durations of various events.
 The application reads a log file, extracts timing information for each event, and outputs a console report summarizing these statistics.

 ---